Why Should I Use Version Control in Project Management Software?

 The risk of working from the wrong file is extremely high when you have multiple revisions and no effective means of controlling versions.
 And every time someone works from the wrong file, you’re wasting time, creating rework, and increasing the risk of errors being included in the final product.

-Plus what happens if someone edits, changes, or deletes a document in error?
+What happens if someone edits, changes, or deletes a document in error?
 If you don’t have version control software capable of restoring old versions, all of your team’s work can be lost.

 Benefits of project management software with version control